gemini-hlsw/giapi-glue-cc/README.md

 To compile GIAPI-GLUE from source code, it is necessary to first compile the external libraries located in the external directory.

-The steps performed from GEMINI to compile the library on CENTOS 7 and CENTOS 8 are described below.
+The steps performed from GEMINI to compile the library on Rocky 9 are described below.

 * Create the GIAPI_ROOT and BOOST_ROOT enviroment variables.
 It is possible executing the following command.
    ```